cryu1211/demo/README.md

 ### 📌 Overview
 This API is monitored using **Prometheus** for scraping metrics and **Grafana** for visualizing those metrics.

+### 📌 Metrics Endpoint
+- The metrics endpoint (```/prometheus/metrics```) is exposed by the Django app to allow Prometheus to scrape data.
+- It provides various metrics, such as request count, response time, and error rates, for monitoring the API's health.
+- To access the metrics manually, visit: 👉 http://127.0.0.1:8000/prometheus/metrics

 ### 📌 Configuration
 To set up monitoring, we have integrated Prometheus and Grafana with the Django API:
 1. Prometheus Configuration (```prometheus.yml```)